 This guide will take you through:

-As many of you probably already know, Perpetua runs goals instead of campaigns.
-These goals launch multiple campaigns simultaneously and allow for easy management and tracking.
+As many of you already know, Perpetua uses goals instead of individual campaigns.
+Each goal can launch multiple campaigns at the same time, making management and performance tracking much simpler.

-The most basic type of goal you can launch is called a 'Universal' goal.
-This type of goal works best for brands that don't have much brand presence on Walmart.com or when launching products with very little or no advertising history
+The most basic goal type you can launch is a Universal goal.
+This goal works best for brands that have limited brand presence on Walmart.com or when you’re launching products with little to no prior advertising history.

-Note: a universal goal launches two campaigns, an auto and a manual keyword campaign
+A universal goal launches two campaigns, an auto and a manual keyword campaign.

 Manual Campaign